 Danielle's recent matters include defending a gasoline refiner in a price-fixing class action and defending a Japanese capacitor manufacturer against an add-on price-fixing class action litigation following a Department of Justice (DOJ) guilty plea.
 Danielle's experience also includes defending a telecommunications company and its corporate partners against allegations that a joint venture offered secret, below-cost discounts to advertisers.

 Danielle is actively involved in her local community.
 She maintains a devoted pro bono practice that focuses on representing clients seeking political asylum.
-In addition, she serves on the Diversity, Inclusion & Advancement Committee in the Los Angeles Office and represents Jones Day as its sitting member on the Young Leaders Division of the Association of Business Trial Lawyers.
+In addition, she serves on the Diversity, Inclusion and Advancement Committee in the Los Angeles Office and represents Jones Day as its sitting member on both the Young Leaders Division of the Association of Business Trial Lawyers and the New Leadership Council of Bet Tzedek.

 Prior to joining Jones Day, Danielle lived abroad in Italy, the United Kingdom, and the Netherlands.
 She is fluent in Hebrew and conversational in Italian.